-300 Purchased Professional and Technical Services - Contracted services for administrative, professional, educational, technical, and cooperative services.
+Contracted services for administrative, professional, educational, technical, and cooperative services.

-- An example would be payment to a registered nurse (RN) who is licensed with the Department of Public Health and Human Services (DPHHS) to facilitate a nursing assistant program at a local school. - Professional chef teaching a culinary arts program. - Curriculum consortia. - Electronic databases. - Technical services. - Professional development guest speakers, Industry speakers, etc.
+- An example would be payment to a registered nurse (RN) who is licensed with the Department of Public Health and Human Services (DPHHS) to facilitate a nursing assistant program at a local school: - Professional chef teaching a culinary arts program. - o Curriculum consortia; - o Professional development guest speakers, Industry speakers, etc.